01618830666

 Anti-Social Behaviour, Crime and Policing Act of 2014

-Additionally, the Anti-Social Behaviour, Crime and Policing Act of 2014 introduces provisions that empower local governmental bodies and law enforcement agencies to issue Community Protection Notices (CPNs) to individuals or enterprises that fail to effectively manage Japanese knotweed growth on their premises.
+Additionally, the Anti-Social Behaviour, Crime and Policing Act of 2014 introduces provisions that empower local governmental bodies and law enforcement agencies to issue Community Protection Notices (CPNs) to individuals or enterprises that fail to manage Japanese knotweed growth on their premises effectively.
 A CPN essentially mandates the recipient to undertake specific measures to curtail the plant’s spread and prevent it from causing disturbances to others.
 Non-compliance with a CPN can trigger further legal actions and the imposition of fines.

 Allowing Japanese Knotweed to spread onto neighbouring properties